ALICE'S ADVENTURES IN WONDERLAND Returns to Opera Holland Park, Now thru 2 August

 Alice's Adventures in Wonderland appeals to both adults and children of all ages.
 It's sung in English, there's no dress code and it's 75 minutes of amazing value for money with tickets priced at only £3.50 for children.
 Last year even saw people arrive wearing fabulous fancy dress.

 Launched to coincide with this year's production is the new Alice website - www.aliceopera.com on which children can feedback and post their own artwork in the Curiouser and Curiouser gallery.

 Last year, Opera Holland Park released an Alice single - I flew high in my dreams - on iTunes which flew to number 3 in the chart.
 This year's single, Wonderland Blues featuring Keel Watson as Caterpillar and Fflur Wyn as Alice will soon be available to buy and download.

 Alice's Adventures in Wonderland was the first original work to be commissioned by Opera Holland Park in its history.

-Performances are at 3:00 pm and run the 19th, 21st, 25th, 26th, 29th and 30th July and 1st and 2nd August.
+Performances are at 3:00 pm and run today, July 19th, 21st, 25th, 26th, 29th and 30th, and 1st and 2nd August.
 The performance runs 75 minutes.
 Tickets prices are just £3.50 for children and £8.50 for adults from the Box Office by phone only on 0300 999 1000 from 28th April.If the summer weather isn't kind the show must go on and will take place under cover in The Theatre, Holland Park.

 Photo Credit: Alex Brenner